muhammad-rafi/cisco-nso-docker/README.md

 Instead of writing the step-by-step process required for Cisco NSO local install, I have created two files `Dockerfile` and `Makefile` and they will install and run the docker container respectively.
 To see the Local Install process, please check out this [link]( https://developer.cisco.com/docs/nso/#!getting-and-installing-nso/installation).

-Lastly, I have created this container on my DevNet Expert Candidate Workstation (CWS) Ubunut 20.04 for my DevNet Expert studies, but you can build this on other operation systems running docker.
+Lastly, I have created this container on my DevNet Expert Candidate Workstation (CWS) Ubunut 20.04 for my DevNet Expert studies, but you can build this on other operating systems running docker.

 ## Installation